Understanding merchant category codes is important for businesses and cardholders alike.

 For the benefit of readers who aren’t familiar, a merchant category code (MCC) is a four-digit number the major credit card networks (Visa, Discover, American Express and Mastercard) assign to every business that applies to accept credit cards.
 The number corresponds to the type of business or service the company offers.

 Credit card networks use MCCs to categorize and track purchases.
-When a purchase is added to your statement, the category assigned to it, such as “building materials” or “advertising services” is tied to the merchant category code.
-Major airlines and hotels each have their own MCC code.
+When a purchase is added to your statement, the category assigned to it, such as “building materials” or “advertising services,” is tied to the merchant category code.
+Major airlines and hotels each have its own MCC code.

 List of merchant category codes